 The video tells this story, along with an explanation on how to use the wood chips in your grill.

 All my critter posts so far have focused on mammals, but we see so many interesting birds while sailing that I thought it was time for an avian critter post.
-Two years ago, on the Alaskan North Slope, we were lucky enough to see a snowy owl.
+We were lucky enough to see a snowy owl on the tundra of Alaska’s North Slope.
 We watched him for hours as he swept low over the tundra and perched on whalebones.
 Since it was summer in the Arctic, he was hunting in full daylight (even though it was close on midnight), and the low angle of the sun made for lovely light for photography.Continue reading “Critter Post 5: Snowy Owl”

 Basic Facts:Continue reading “Critter Post 4: American Mink”

 Despite a paucity of images, I’ve decided to write about the caribou for Critter Post 3.
 Caribou are an integral part of life in the Arctic and we were lucky enough to see one on the shore of the Beaufort Sea on Alaska’s North Slope – quite the sight, the lone antlered creature on the vast tundra.
-He was too far away to photograph, so for Critter Post 3 we’ll have to content ourselves with a couple of images taken on our trip to Denali National Park in 2015.Continue reading “Critter Post 3: Caribou”
+He was too far away to photograph, so for Critter Post 3 I’m using a couple of images taken on our trip to Denali National Park.Continue reading “Critter Post 3: Caribou”